Skip to Main Content

 Significant Share of Tech & Defense Jobs

-National Landing’s strong foundation of office-based jobs brings many highly skilled workers to the neighborhood, including 8,000 Amazon employees that fulfill 21% of all National Landing jobs.
+National Landing’s strong foundation of office-based jobs brings many highly skilled workers to the neighborhood, including more than 8,000 Amazon employees that fulfill 21% of all National Landing jobs.
 Considering National Landing has a significant share of jobs in the tech or defense industries in the DC region at 28%, it’s no surprise that more than 40% of National Landing’s share of office-using jobs must be conducted in-person.
 National Landing’s office assets are equipped with SCIF and other specialized spaces to accommodate this uniquely dense job concentration.

 National Landing also hosts large hospitality and retail sectors which collectively account for 17% of all jobs, diversifying the area’s economy and supporting the return of office workers.